April 11, 2011

 My friends, this is the event we signed up for when we entered this life; overcoming hurdles, facing challenges and growing from them, and sometimes growing involves growing pains.

-People sometimes ask me, "So do you compete in Krav Maga competitions?" and I answer, the only competition is life itself.
+People sometimes ask me, "So, do you compete in Krav Maga competitions, in tournaments? "and I answer, the only competition, the only event I participate in, is life itself.
 Being faster than someone else does not matter to me unless he is chasing me.
 I have enough personal challenges without having to challenge another person.

 "The hurdle is the event, my fellow traveler told me.
 I said to him, "Thank you for sharing these words with me.
 The entire flight was worth it just to hear these words."

-So I now share these words with you - when you face a challenge, remember Abraham, and remember that we all have challenges, we all have journeys we must undertake, this is what the event is about.
+So now I share these words with you - when you face a challenge, remember Abraham, and remember that we all have challenges, we all have journeys we must undertake, this is what the event is about.
+This is the event we signed up for.
+This is our life.
 Now let's jump over those hurdles.